Nearly 300 possible coronavirus cases test negative in Scotland

 The virus known as Covid-19 has claimed 2,004 lives in China, according to the latest Chinese data released on Wednesday, with 74,185 confirmed infections recorded in mainland China and about 700 cases in other countries.

-Today Public Health Minister Joe FitzPatrick observed the testing process during a visit to the laboratory at the Glasgow Royal Infirmary.
-He said: “Our NHS is well prepared to cope with any suspected coronavirus case, and the testing in Glasgow and Edinburgh is part of that preparation, enabling Scotland to deliver quicker results.
+Observed the testing process during a visit to the laboratory at the Glasgow Royal Infirmary Mr FitzPatrick added: “Our NHS is well prepared to cope with any suspected coronavirus case, and the testing in Glasgow and Edinburgh is part of that preparation, enabling Scotland to deliver quicker results."

-“Although all Scottish tests have so far been negative, we are prepared for the high likelihood that we will also see a positive case.

-“We have a proven track record of dealing with challenging health issues and have been preparing for this possibility since the beginning of the outbreak.”

 READ MORE: Coronavirus in Scotland: how likely is the illness to reach Scotland, as the UK confirms its eighth case?